-The goodwill recognized on the acquisition of CapitalatWork S.A. is composed primarily of benefit to obtain a critical size, synergistic effects and knowhow.
-The Goodwill is assigned to a cash-generating unit which is included in the operating segment Asset management. assets increased by a valorisation factor of assets under management (AUM), distinguishing private of institutional clients.
+The recoverable amount of unit is based on fair value less costs to sell.
+This fair value is based on management assumptions, namely unit's net assets increased by a valorisation factor of assets under management (AUM), distinguishing private of institutional clients.
 This valuation doesn't use projected cash flows.
 A reasonably possible change in a key assumption would not change the impairment test.